pythontime/tac-live_terraform_3_30_23/lab-07/part-A/07a-instructions.md

 ### main.tf
 Access main.tf and add the following blocks:
 - terraform block with a required version of 1.3.
-- resource block for an aws_subnet named "webserver".
+- resource block for an aws_subnet named "web_subnet".
 In this block call two variables:
   - `vpc_id     = var.vpc_id`
   - `cidr_block = var.cidr_block`
   > Note: we will setup the variables later.